GENI-NSF/geni-tools/README-omni.txt

 == Extending Omni ==

 Extending Omni to support additional frameworks with their own clearinghouse APIs requires adding a new Framework extension class.
+Adding other experiment management or utility functions can be done using Omni scripting, or by adding functions to amhandler.py

 == Omni workflow ==
 For a fully worked simple example of using Omni, see http://groups.geni.net/geni/wiki/HowToUseOmni

  1. Pick a Clearinghouse you want to use.
 That is the control framework you will use.
+Get a user certificate and key pair.
  2. Be sure the appropriate section of omni_config for your framework (sfa/gcf/pg) has appropriate settings for contacting that CF, and user credentials that are valid for that